PalladioSimulator/Palladio-Build-MavenParent/README.md

 # Palladio-Build-MavenParent

-Using this base POM, you can define Maven Tycho based Palladio builds with little effort.
+Using the `eclipse-parent-updatesite` base POM, you can define Maven Tycho based Palladio builds with little effort.
 The parent POM covers
 * compilation of java and xtend code
 * building of plugins and features
 * building of source plugins and source features